 Effective legal writing

-Practical and interactive online workshop, with trainer monitoring of drafting in breakout rooms.
+Practical and interactive online workshop, with trainer monitoring of writing in breakout rooms.

 Example outline below for a 3.5-hour course (two sessions of 1.75-hours each).